tur-learning/CIS1051-python/lab-sessions/snake/challenge/lab_2/README.md

 ## Lab session 2

 In order to complete the assignment, follow these steps.
+After each step, test your solution by running the game (try to test edge cases as well).
 If you need help, you can always have a look at the codes included in the next level_xx directories:

 1. Add the _game over conditions_ when the snake touches itself in the `main.py` file.
-At the moment, the game breaks only when the snake touches the boundaries of the game window:
+At the moment, the game ends only when the snake touches the boundaries of the game window:
   ```
   # Game Over conditions
   if snake.position[0] < 0 or snake.position[0] > game.window_x-10: